amitfrish/TimeAx/README.md

 ## Training a TimeAx model
 The user should first train a TimeAx model based on a any kind of logitudinal data of the biological process, with at least 3 samples in each individual trajectory.
 The model will be later used to infer the pseudotime positions of each sample.

-### GEData:
+### trainData:
 A matrix containing profiles (columns) of omics measurments (rows) from multiple individuals and different time points.
 Profiles for each individual should be ordered by chronological time.
 ### sampleNames
-A vector containing the individual identity of each sample in the GEData.
+A vector containing the individual identity of each sample in the trainData.
+### ratio
+A boolean parameter determining whether the model should be based on feature ratios or the base features.
+The default is TRUE.
 ### numOfIter:
 Number of consensus trajectories.
 The default is 100.
-### numOfTopGenes:
+### numOfTopFeatures:
 Length of the conserved-dynamics-seed of features.
 The default is 50.
 ### seed
 The conserved-dynamics-seed.
 If provided, the alignment process will be conducted based on these features.
 The default is NULL.